isotopp/isotopp.github.io/_posts/2020-07-28-mysql-connection-scoped-state.md

 on expensive and crowded database CPUs when you can have plenty of cheap and easy to scale CPUs in application nodes.

-In general, the recommendatoon is tp not use code in the database, if at all possible.
+In general, the recommendatoon is to not use code in the database, if at all possible.
 For the purposes of this discussion, stored code caches are per-session and are lost on disconnect, but automatically recovered on reconnect (at a